LegendApp/presentation-local-first/slides/slides.md

 <!--
 First a bit about me - I make Legend, a local-first productivity app that combines documents, calendars, and a built in browser.

-Some users have millions of items that need to be filtered and sorted as you type, so performance and sync are critical.
+Some users have millions of items that need to be filtered and sorted as they type, so performance and sync are critical.
 -->

 ---